Rickcau/api-transcript-service/README.md

 # Transcript Summary API - Blob Trigger
-In this example, I demonstrate how to leverage an Isolated Azure Function Blob Trigger that parses a Teams Meeting Transcript into a condensed format that is then used by AI summarize the condensed transcript.
+In this example, I demonstrate how to leverage an Isolated Azure Function Blob Trigger that parses a Teams Meeting Transcript into a condensed format that is then used by AI to summarize the condensed transcript.

 ## Technologies used